Patience is a virtue when creating artistic photographs . Waiting for the light to be just right results in extraordinary images.

 - Bio -

-My foundation in photography was built at Brooks Institute, an institution then celebrated as the world's leading photography school.
+My foundation in photography was built at the Brooks Institute, an institution then celebrated as the world's leading photography school.
 There, I committed to the principles of uncompromising technical excellence and creative innovation.
-This commitment has fueled a successful 40+ year journey as a professional location and studio photographer, serving commercial clients nationwide.
+This commitment has fueled a successful 40+ year journey as a professional location and studio photographer, serving commercial clients** nationwide.
 My work has achieved international exposure through hundreds of brochures and features in esteemed print media such as Wine Spectator, The New York Times, Architectural Digest, Dwell, and Robb Report.
-The technology of photography has been transformed by the new generation of Nikon's professional digital cameras and lenses, coupled with the revolutionary Sony/Nikon hybrid sensor.
-These advancements in high dynamic range imaging have redefined what's possible, making the limits of our craft now reside only within our creativity.

 ** Commercial Client List:

-Chalk Hill Winery, Cakebread Winery, Cliff Lede Winery / Poetry resort, Alexander Valley Vineyards, Robert Young Winery, Ford Motors Co, General Motors, Stellantis / Chrysler, the Lear Corporation, the NY Port Authority, US Air, Formica, Delta Faucets, FTD, Walker Zanger Tile, Ann Sacks Tile, Kohler, Sub Zero, Wolf, Anderson Windows, Pella Windows, Marvin Windows, and kitchen cabinet companies including Wood Mode, Fieldstone, Art Craft, and SieMatic.
+Chalk Hill Winery, Cakebread Winery, Cliff Lede Winery / Poetry Resort, Alexander Valley Vineyards, Robert Young Winery, Ford Motors Co, General Motors, Stellantis / Chrysler, the Lear Corporation, the NY Port Authority, US Air, Formica, Delta Faucets, FTD, Walker Zanger Tile, Ann Sacks Tile, Kohler, Sub Zero, Wolf, Anderson Windows, Pella Windows, Marvin Windows, and kitchen cabinet companies including Wood Mode, Fieldstone, Art Craft, and SieMatic.
 Architectural firms which are too numerous to mention and CM firms such as The LedCorp Group, Tutor Perini, and Kiewit Corporation.

 “You can always tell the best place to take a photograph because they are marked by

 ”No Parking signs”.
-Ansel Adams
+Ansel Adam